 Another 135 applications with an outdoor area are in the queue, the federal regulator told Marijuana Business Daily – 41 of which involve micro-cultivators.

-Interest in lower-cost outdoor cultivation comes as large producers hit the breaks on greenhouse projects, which can cost upwards of 200 million Canadian dollars ($170 million) each.
+Interest in lower-cost outdoor cultivation comes as large producers hit the brakes on greenhouse projects, which can cost upwards of 200 million Canadian dollars ($170 million) each.

 Only 10 months after the first outdoor approval was granted, the amount of space licensed to grow cannabis in Canada is heavily skewed toward outdoor cultivation.